-Macron marks Remembrance Day, 101 years since end of WWI
+Macron marks Armistice Day, 101 years after end of WWI

 The Royal British Legion urged the nation to remember the 100th anniversary of the first two-minute silence observed on Armistice Day by shutting out modern technology and all distractions.

 “This year we’re asking the nation to pause — mute your phone, close your laptop, switch off the telly — for just two minutes and pay your respects to our Armed Forces community, past and present,” the legion said on its website.
-“Join us at 11 a.m. on 11 November for the two-minute silence.”

-The HMS Queen Elizabeth held one of the many ceremonies taking place across Britain to mark the day.
-Posting a short video on Twitter, the ship’s crew honored the fallen by spelling out “Lest we Forget” on the aircraft carrier’s massive deck.
+A lone musician at the National Memorial Arboretum played “The Last Post,” as silence fell.
+People at ceremonies across the country bowed their heads in respect.

+In a short break from campaigning for the Dec.
+12 elections, Prime Minister Boris Johnson laid a wreath during a service at St Peter’s Square, Wolverhampton while Labour Party leader Jeremy Corbyn attended a ceremony outside Islington Town Hall, north London.

 Britain’s largest ceremony took place Sunday .
 The event in central London is traditionally held on the closest Sunday to the anniversary of the end of World War I at 11 a.m. on Nov.
 11, 1918.

-Queen Elizabeth II led the nation in remembering the war dead, as the political leaders paused campaigning for Britain’s Dec.
-12 election to take part in a somber service in London.
+Queen Elizabeth II led the nation in remembering the war dead.
 The queen, dressed in black, watched from a balcony as her son and heir Prince Charles laid a wreath of scarlet poppies on the Cenotaph war memorial near Parliament.

 The 93-year-old monarch, who served as an army mechanic during World War II, performed the wreath-laying herself for most of her 67-year reign, but has cut back on her public duties.

 Danica Kirka in London contributed